TICGL

 Source: TICGL; World Travel Awards 2025

-Tanzania FDI Capital by Sector — 2024 Registered Projects (US$ Billions)
+Tanzania FDI Capital by Sector — 2024 Registered Projects (%)

 Source: TICGL/TISEZA 2024.
-Manufacturing, transport and energy dominate — all enable private-sector-led productive capacity.
+Manufacturing, transport and energy dominate — all enabling private-sector-led productive capacity.

 📊 The Proof Point: Policy Reform → FDI → Revenue

 Tanzania's FDI surge did not come from raising the Corporate Income Tax.
-It came from: the Tanzania Investment Act 2022 (simplified registration), the National Land Policy 2023 (99-year leases for foreign investors), the Tanzania Electronic Investment Window reducing registration from 60 to 30 days, and the formation of TISEZA in 2025.
-Every major driver of the FDI surge was a regulatory/facilitation reform — not a tax rate change.
+It came from: the Tanzania Investment Act 2022, National Land Policy 2023 (99-year leases), Tanzania Electronic Investment Window (registration 60→30 days), and TISEZA 2025.
+Every major driver was a regulatory/facilitation reform — not a tax rate change.
 This is the enabler model working in real time, in Tanzania.

 ⛏️